fab2s/floDl/docs/tutorials/12-async-ddp.md

 ## Elastic membership

-Ranks can die and rejoin without aborting the run:
+Ranks can die without aborting the run — the survivors carry on with the dead rank's work redistributed (membership only shrinks; a dead or new rank cannot join a formed world, scale-up is not yet implemented):

 - **Heartbeat miss** → coordinator transitions the rank to `Dead` and renormalizes `partition_ratios` across survivors.